Tracer-Cloud/tracer-client/docs/SECURITY_ROADMAP.md

 ## Existing Security Issues and Mitigations

 1. The `tracer` client spawns a child daemon process using the same binary.
+This triggers the `rust.lang.security.current-exe.current-exe` semgrep rule.
 There are no completely secure ways to determine the path of the current executable.
 We currently use best practices to spawn the client in the most secure way possible on the platform where the binary is running:
    1. On Linux
       1. We use `/proc/self/exe` to get a file descriptor for the current executable.
       2. We use `fork` to create the child process, and then `execveat` or `fexecve` to execute the command.